GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ### 1.1 Prerequisite(s)

-- Shell environment (WSL, Biocluster, cocalc, replit)
-- **Discuss**
-  - Which Linux environments are you using?
-Poll in the chat
+- Ubuntu installed in WSL (Windows Subsystem for Linux)
+  - An installation guide is available [here](/WSL_Workshop/WSL_installation.md) - current as of August 2021
+  - For many users at AAFC this will be the most simple and practical way to access Linux
+  - Ubuntu in WSL is a great environment for training, practice, and even some light data analysis.
+For anything above this you should use a full-fledged Linux workstation or the [Biocluster](https://redmine.biodiversity.agr.gc.ca/projects/biocluster/wiki/Biocluster_User_Guide) - use your AAFC credentials to access this site
+- Any `bash` command line will suffice, but the guide will focus on Ubuntu in WSL as it is now widely available to AAFC users

 <br>

 ### 1.2 Objectives

-- Overall objective --> build a foundation of skills to be confident in using bioinformatics tools in Linux
+- Overall objective --> build a foundation of skills in Linux
 - Learn some background information about Linux
 - Define some key terms about Linux and the command line interface (CLI)
 - Study and practice some basic command line functions